 With the AC power cord connected to the AC-DC converter, connect the AC power cord to an AC outlet (preferably with surge-protection) and then connect the DC plug to the Notebook PC.
 Connecting the AC-DC adapter to the AC outlet first allows you to test the AC outlet's power and the AC-DC converter itself for compatibility problems before connecting the DC power to the Notebook PC.
-The green power LED on the adapter lights up if the power is within accepted ranges.
+The power indicator on the adapter (if available) will light if the power is within accepted ranges.